-While you’re at The History Museum, visit our changing exhibits and for young ones ages 8 and under, our Kidsfirst Children’s Museum is a must-see.
+While you’re at The History Museum, visit our changing exhibits.
 The trip is bound to inspire memories your family will hold for a long time!

 For just a few dollars more, you can add a visit to the Studebaker National Museum, adjacent to The History Museum.